-pmsm_snsless example
+pmsm_enc example

-This example can be used for the sensorless motor control application.
-Default motor configuration is tuned for the Linix 45ZWN24-40 motor in case of the Freedom development platform, for the Mige 60CST-MO1330 motor in case of the High-voltage platform.
+This example can be used for the sensor and sensorless motor control application both.
+Default motor configuration is tuned for the Linix 45ZWN24-40 motor.
 Motor identification is implemented in this example.
 Changing motor configuration is described below.